 The purpose of this document is not to restrict the diversity of ideas or expression in the ancestral health community; rather, it is to enhance the quality of our exchanges to ensure that current and potential members of our valued community are not alienated.

-We are considerate.
+We are inclusive and egalitarian

-We are welcoming.
+We are collaborative

-We are respectful.
+We are respectful

 Sponsors, volunteers, speakers, attendees, and other participants should strive to treat all people with dignity and respect, regardless of their culture, religion, physical appearance, disability, race, ethnicity, gender, or sexual orientation.

-We are collaborative.
+We are considerate

 We do not tolerate harassment of conference participants in any form, whether at the conference or during the months leading up to the conference.
-If you feel threatened or violated as a result of intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct, please immediately notify a conference staff member.
+If you feel threatened or violated as a result of intimidating, harassing, abusive, discriminatory, derogatory, or demeaning conduct, please immediately notify a conference staff member.
 Likewise, please immediately notify a staff member if you notice that someone else is being subjected to such behavior.